ShadiSec/PiNIDS/README.md

 Now that the stack is working:

-- We will use`nmap` or other tools to generate alerts from Kali VM.
+- We will use `nmap` or other tools to generate alerts from the Kali VM.
 - Use Kibana’s query bar to search logs with filters.
-- Click here to view that:
+- Click here to view that: [Coming Soon]